About Hard Drive & Tape Destruction

 Schedule a pick-up time

-A UMass Amherst IT staff member contacts the departmental representative to schedule a pick-up.
+A UMass Amherst IT staff member will contact the departmental representative listed on the Request Form to schedule a pick-up.
 Pick-ups are typically scheduled on Fridays between 10 a.m. and Noon.

 Pick up the media